infinyon/fluvio/DEVELOPER.md

 ### Build Pre-requisites

-Zig and LLD(version 12 or higher) is required to build the image.
+Zig and LLD(version 12 or higher) are required to build the image.

 For mac: